Posted on: July 19, 2018, | By Mandy, WayKen Project Manager

 - It doesn’t require injection molding and saves your budget.

-- Parts can be easily prototyped in front of client so as to give better communication and short lead time.
+- Parts can be easily prototyped in front of the client so as to give better communication and short lead time.

 - Produce lighter and stronger parts.

-- Complex and free from designs.
+- Complex and free form designs.

 3.2 CNC machining